Recalf/Python/Data Science/README.md

-These are my data science projects with Python
+These are my data science projects with Python\n
-Numpy & Pandas for Data Analysis
+Numpy & Pandas for Data Analysis\n
 Matplotlib & Seaborn for Data Visualization.